PinkDiamond1/docs-24/docs/get-started/quickstart.md

 kurtosis enclave inspect
 ```

-If [you have tab completion installed][installing-tab-complete], you can now press TAB to tab-complete your enclave's ID (which will be different than `summer-sound`).
+If [you have tab completion installed][installing-tab-complete], you can now press TAB to tab-complete your enclave's ID (which will be different than `wandering-frog`).

-If you don't have tab completion installed, you'll need to aste the enclave ID from the `Created enclave:` line outputted above (yours will be different than `summer-sound`).
+If you don't have tab completion installed, you'll need to paste the enclave ID from the `Created enclave:` line outputted above (yours will be different than `wandering-frog`).

 Press ENTER, and you should receive an output like so:

 ```
-Enclave ID:                           summer-sound
+Enclave ID:                           wandering-frog
 Enclave Status:                       RUNNING
-Creation Time:                        Tue, 29 Nov 2022 20:38:17 -03
+Creation Time:                        Wed, 30 Nov 2022 15:39:52 -03
 API Container Status:                 RUNNING
-API Container Host GRPC Port:         127.0.0.1:60083 API Container Host GRPC Proxy Port:   127.0.0.1:60084
+API Container Host GRPC Port:         127.0.0.1:63593 API Container Host GRPC Proxy Port:   127.0.0.1:63594

 ========================================= Kurtosis Modules =========================================
 GUID   ID   Ports

 ========================================== User Services ==========================================
 GUID   ID   Ports   Status
 ```

 `kurtosis enclave inspect` is the way to investigate an enclave.